todbot/Blink1Control2/NOTES.md

 - Patterns should allow multiple LEDs to change per step (take array of {color,ledn,time})
 - Add 'enable' flag to each rule in Mail & Tools
 - TODO: partion code into client & server so webpack doesn't bundle server code
+- TODO: what about 'parametric patterns', e.g. "blink 5 times, fill in color & on/off time"

 #### General architecture
 -- Objects that touch the net or disk run in main process and live in `./src/server`